Roseakhonya/Delani-studio/README.md

 - Bootstrap
 - Javascript
 - Jquery

+## Known Bugs
+-When the activities are clicked twice the description does not hide
 ## Accessibility
-Find the application on ""
+Find the application on "https://roseakhonya.github.io/Delani-studio/"
 ## Contributions
 - Go to github search Roseakhonya/Name-generator
 - Fork it